GOItPadma/Login-and-Access/README.md

 # Login and Access
 The web app allows to access data from google sheet through a login system.
 The app is designed to access study resources.
 The app is embedded to another site.
-So, the dimensions are adjusted to the resolution. <br>
+So, the dimensions are adjusted to the webpage contents. <br>

 <img src="images/ss_login.JPG" height="600">